Damiano Center Programs

 small appliances that work (toasters, coffee makers, small microwaves)

-We ask that you please bring items by scheduling an appointment.
 If you are conducting a clothing drive, or if you want to bring a large donation (more than a trunk load of items), please call ahead.

 We do not accept: